jwbuurlage/jwbuurlage.github.io/content/blog/ctp-yoneda.md

 ```
 In other words, the CPS version of the function does not *return a value*, but rather passes the result to a handler.
 We do not bind the result of a function to a value, but rather to the *argument of a handler function*.

-You may recognize this style of programming from writing concurrent programs, where continuations can be used to deal with values produced in the future by other threads without blocking.
+You may recognize this style of programming from writing asynchronous programs, where continuations can be used to deal with values produced in the future by other threads without blocking/suspending the at the callsite.
 Continuations are also often used in UI frameworks, where a handler is used whenever e.g. a button is pressed, or the value of a slider has changed.

 This CPS passing style can also be used to implement exceptions.
 Say we have a function that can throw:
 ```cpp